pahuang-96485/4deil6davo-04042025/README.md

 ### 2. Build the Docker image
-'Preprocess_Evaluation.ipynb' is a notebook that performs the following workflow:
-a.
-Loads user-selected PDF files
-b.
-Preprocesses extracted text
-c.
-Performs embedding, clustering, and classification
+'Preprocess_Evaluation.ipynb' is a notebook that performs the following workflow: a\.
+Loads user-selected PDF files b\.
+Preprocesses extracted text c\.
+Performs embedding, clustering, and classification d\.
-d.
 Conducts evaluation and error analysis

 'n8n_bot_project.json' is an n8n workflow file.
 You can run it using:
 - The n8n.io platform (requires paid subscription)